Handyman Job Description

 The State of Utah requires a handyman to become licensed for any job including supplies or materials and labor over $1000.
 Being licensed can afford a professional handyman additional professional credibility and allows us here in Utah to have larger jobs up to $3000.
 Licensing also requires a licensed Handyman to have liability insurance, this protects the property owner.

 Utah does not require any insurance for the unlicensed handyman.
-This is major liability risk for the property owner with any possible damages falling to the owner to cover.
+This is a major liability risk for the property owner, with any possible damages caused by workers on the property falling to the owner to recover.